kb-dk/xcorrsound-test-files/README.md

 All sound files with file names starting with 'challenge' are derived from a snippet of a Danish Radio P3 broadcast from October 31st 1995 approximately 8:13 till 8:15 am.
-The rest of the files are derived from a snippet of "Danmarks Erhvervsradio" (Danish Business Radio) from a show called "Børs & Valuta med Amagerbanken" from 8:45 till 9 am.
+The rest of the files are derived from a snippet of "Danmarks Erhvervsradio" (Danish Business Radio) from a show called "Børs & Valuta med Amagerbanken" from 8th of January 2002 from 8:45 till 9 am.

 ##License
 TODO license.